A dynamical-system approach to mathematical programming: Introduction

 \begin{corollary} Suppose $f:\R^N\to\R$ is coercive in the sense

 and $\nabla h$ never vanishes.
-If there is a unique solution for the corresponding KKT optimality conditions, then every integral curve of the associated vector field $\Psi$ converges to such a unique solution. \end{corollary}
+If there is a unique solution for the corresponding KKT optimality conditions, then every integral curve of the associated vector field $\Psi$ converges to such a unique solution. \end{corollary} Explicit assumptions ensuring the uniqueness in this statement amount to asking for the strict convexity of $f$ and the linearity (affinity) of $h$ as in classic results of sufficiency of optimality conditions (\cite{nocedal}).